 Demeter

 For wineries looking to move towards biodynamics, Demeter USA, a division of the international organization, is the de facto certification to acquire.
 In 2008, DeLoach received their organic certification through California Certified Organic Farmers, and quickly moved to biodynamic practices.
 About a year and a half later, they received their award from Demeter for their estate vineyards and garden.
 Hedges Family Estate in the Red Mountain AVA in Washington State started converting to biodynamics in 2006 when Sarah and Tom Hedges’ daughter, Ann-Marie, took over winemaking duties.
-Today they are one of only two wineries in the state committed to biodynamic farming, paving the way for other wineries in Washington State.
-Benziger Winery‘s grower partners are all certified sustainable or organic, but their estate vineyards have all received the Demeter stamp of approval.
-They share these philosophies with visitors through three experiences: the Tribute Estate Tour, which offers guests a tour of their Sonoma Mountain Vineyard, the Biodynamic Vineyard Tram Tour, or a personalized guided tour of the estate vineyards led by Chris or Jill Benziger.
+Today they are one of only three wineries in the state committed to biodynamic farming, paving the way for other wineries in Washington State.

 Sustainability in Design